Building a Model for Returns

 This is already enough setup to do some interesting math, but the real meat comes from extending the definition of our model.

-Thus, in order for the binomial model to be useful to us, we need to be able to reason about its properties at timescales both larger and smaller than the timescale Δt\Delta t over which it is initially defined.
+Therefore, in order for the binomial model to be useful to us, we need to be able to reason about its properties at time scales both larger and smaller than the timescale Δt\Delta t over which it is initially defined.

 I like to think of it this way: by defining the sample space and probability measure at a particular time horizon, what we’re really doing is setting the parameters of a distribution at that time horizon.
 Then, we analyze the properties of the model at discrete interval lengths kΔtk \, \Delta t to find a continuous map MM from time to the distribution.